tholman/the-indie-web/_posts/2016-09-02-if-the-moon-were-only-1-pixel.md

 imgHeight: 311
 ---

-_A tediously accurate map of the solar system._
+_An accurate, yet existentially charged map of the solar system._